 If your liner isn't adhesive, just remove the liner and clean the shelf thoroughly with a mild detergent and water mixture.
 Allow the shelf to dry completely before replacing the liner.

 After you empty everything out of the cabinet that has the adhesive shelf liner you plan to replace, gather a few tools to help with the old liner removal.
-They are:

 - Hair dryer